SING FOR EARTH DAY

 Nature connection and simple ritual can help us to connect with the great web of life- the more than human world,

-bigger than ourselves.
-This can help nourish and guide us, bringing us into a deeper sense of connection into
+This can help inform and guide us, bringing us into a deeper sense of inter connection and belonging.

-Joanna Macy- this sits at the beating heart of this initiative and has informed our Grief and Gratitude theme of 2020.
+This sits at the beating heart of this initiative and has informed our Grief and Gratitude theme

 Background: